-- The most important thing is that the BIOS on the machines are not locked.
+- The most important thing is that the BIOS on Windows devices is not locked.
 This is a low level password that may prevent us from being able to boot the machine from a Flash drive.
 It is rare that people set up a BIOS password but if they did, we typically will be unable to make use of the machine (esp laptops).
 Note: this is NOT the password you use to log into the machine (we do NOT need that password).

 - If there is anything we need to know about the computer, please tape instructions to the machine.

 - If you did a factory reset on the machine and it has a Professional version of Windows on it, please add a note/post-it.
 We reserve Windows machines for some families and schools that run or otherwise need Windows.

 In some cases, we have donated Apple devices that subsequently became locked and unusable after they were locked by the previous owner (you).
 To prevent this from happening, please make sure:

 - Open up iTunes (or the newer Music,) TV and Books.
 Open up any of those apps and go to Account > Authorizations > Deauthorize This Computer.
 You’ll need to enter your Apple ID and password and then hit the Deauthorize button.

 - Turn off Find My Mac and sign out of iCloud.
 Go to System Preferences > Apple ID, click iCloud in the left panel and then uncheck Find My Mac.
 Next, click Overview from the left panel and then click the Sign Out button.

 - Remove the device from your list of devices (to prevent future account holders from locking the device).
 Instructions from Apple here »